google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-cli.md

 ### `injectManifest`

-For developers who ant more control of their final service worker file can use the `injectManifest` mode.
+For developers who want more control of their final service worker file can use the `injectManifest` mode.
 This mode assumes that you have an existing service worker file (the location of which is specified in config.js).